mathias/mathias.github.com/source/_posts/2014-04-13-clojure-data-science-refactoring-and-cleanup.markdown

 Running `lein run -m autodjinn.gmail-ingestion` one more time, we should see that our changes did not break the system.
 The config is now only loaded once, and we use it everything.

-Now we're ready to move on to implementing new functionality.
+That's it!
+We've taken care of some low-hanging fruit and are ready to implement some new functionality.
 If you want to compare what you've done with my version, you can run `git diff v0.1.1` on the [autodjinn repo](https://github.com/mathias/autodjinn).

+Please let me know what you think of these posts by sending me an email at [contact@mattgauger.com](mailto:contact@mattgauger.com).
+I'd love to hear from you!